jeffcpullen/openemr-ansible/README.md

 openemr-ansible
 =========

 This role installs OpenEMR releases to RHEL 8 and CentOS 8 systems.
+It will also run through the OpenEMR database population when the variable 'autoconfigure' is defined.
+If you'd rather not have the script configure the database, do not define autoconfigure and navigate to http://<youServer>/setup.php to configure it yourself.

 Requirements
 ------------

 1. OpenEMR requires a MariaDB / Mysql database to connect to.
-This role does not setup or configure the database.
+This role does not setup or create the database.
 2. Ability to download to sourceforge.net (download links can be configured if it needs to be staged elsewhere)

 Role Variables